Reputation and Impact in Academic Careers: Discussion

-We conclude with a general note that the data deluge brought forth during the past decade is fueling extensive efforts in the computational social sciences \cite{CompSocScience} to identify and study the so-called ``social atom'' \cite{SocialAtom}.
-Because our methodology is general, we speculate that other social networks characterized by trust and partial/asymmetric information are also based on similar mechanisms of reputation signaling.
-Indeed, it is likely that agent-based reputation mechanisms will play an increasing role due to the omnipresence of online recommender systems characterized by generic diffusion and contagion phenomena \cite{VespignaniSocioTechnical2}.\\
+In excess, the reputation effect may also negatively affect science, especially considering how online visibility has become a relatively new reputation platform in an increasingly competitive environment.
+As such, strategies of self-promotion may emerge as scientists try to ``game'' with reputation systems.
+In such scenarios, it may be hard to disentangle fair from foul play.
+For example, it may be difficult to distinguish self-citation strategies aimed at boosting $C_{i}$ from the natural tendency for scientists who are crossing disciplinary borders to self-cite with the intention to send credibility signals \cite{SelfCiteScharnhorst}.
+Reputation will also become increasingly important in light of preferential treatment in search queries, e.g. Google Scholar, which provide query results ordered according to citation measures.
+These systemic search and retrieval features may further strengthen association of reputation between publications and authors.
+In all, our results should motivate future research to inspire institutional and funding body evaluation schemes to appropriately account for the roles that reputation and social context play in science.
+For example, our results can be used in support of the double-blind review system, which by reducing the role of reputation, is perceived to have advantages due to its objectivity and fairness \cite{PeerReview}.
+We conclude with a general note that the data deluge brought forth during the past decade is fueling extensive efforts in the computational social sciences\cite{CompSocScience} to identify and study the so-called ``social atom'' \cite{SocialAtom}.
+Because our methodology is general, we speculate that other social networks characterized by trust and partial/asymmetric information are also based on similar reputation mechanisms.
+Indeed, it is likely that agent-based reputation mechanisms will play an increasing role due to the omnipresence of online recommender systems governed by reputation dynamics operating as a general diffusive contagion phenomena \cite{VespignaniSocioTechnical2}.\\

-{\bf Supporting Information (SI) Appendix} available at \href{http://physics.bu.edu/~amp17/webpage_files/MyPapers/Reputation_SI.pdf}{AMP homepage}
+{\bf Supporting Information (SI) Appendix} available at \href{http://physics.bu.edu/~amp17/webpage_files/MyPapers/Reputation_SI.pdf}{AMP homepage}\\